AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Approach

-Following our philosophy of using the diffusion model for ``refinement'' based on the avatar-background condition, we design a compatible mask embedding strategy that inherits the original Wan2.1-I2V logic while fully utilizing information from the avatar-background video.
-As illustrated in Fig.~\ref{fig:mask_strategy}, instead of encoding zero-padded reference image $\mathbf{I}$, we encode the frame-wise concatenation of the reference image $\mathbf{I} \in \mathbb{R}^{3 \times 1 \times H \times W}$ and the avatar-background video $\mathbf{V}_r \in \mathbb{R}^{3 \times 80 \times H \times W}$:
+Following the principle of using the diffusion model as a ``refinement'' module guided by the avatar–background condition, a compatible mask embedding strategy is designed to fully incorporate information from the ``avatar–background'' video while retaining the logic of Wan2.1-I2V.
+As shown in Fig.~\ref{fig:mask_strategy}~(b), instead of encoding a zero-padded reference image $\mathbf{I}$, the model encodes the frame-wise concatenation of the reference image $\mathbf{I} \in \mathbb{R}^{3 \times 1 \times H \times W}$ and the ``avatar–background'' video $\mathbf{V}_r \in \mathbb{R}^{3 \times 80 \times H \times W}$ as:

-Recall that in Wan2.1-I2V's mask strategy, $1$ indicates frames to be preserved (input image) while $0$ denotes frames to be generated.
-We extend this to a spatially-variant formulation by incorporating the 0-1 masks derived from the SMPL-X mesh to identify human body regions.
-Since the SMPL-X mask boundaries may not perfectly align with actual body contours, we apply Gaussian blur to create soft transition edges.
-The diffusion model primarily refines the 3DGS avatar-rendered human body region while preserving background areas that generally match the ground-truth video.
-Accordingly, we set mask values to $0$ for body regions (requiring refinement) and $1$ for background areas (to be preserved).
-This enhanced mask embedding strategy enables our model to fully utilize the base model's prior knowledge while concentrating refinement on human body regions.
+In Wan2.1-I2V, a mask value of $1$ denotes preserved frames (input image), whereas $0$ indicates frames to be generated.
+This work extends the concept into a spatially variant formulation by introducing 0–1 masks derived from SMPL-X meshes to identify human body regions.
+Because SMPL-X mask boundaries may not perfectly coincide with the true body contours, Gaussian blur is applied to produce soft transition edges.
+The diffusion model thus focuses on refining the 3DGS avatar-rendered human body regions while maintaining background areas that already align with the ground-truth video.
+Consequently, mask values are assigned as $0$ for body regions (requiring refinement) and $1$ for background regions (to be preserved).
+Occluded regions are also set to $1$ according to the occlusion map described in Sec.~\ref{sec:blending}.
+This enhanced mask strategy enables the model to leverage the pretrained priors of the base model while concentrating refinement on the human body areas.